marmal88/Cars/README.md

 ---
 ## 4. Model Selection

-The model selected was a standard **resnet**, either with 101 or 152 layers
+The model selected was a standard **resnet**.
+Several different versions were tested either with 50 or 101 layers

 Considerations for model selection
-- Able to be retrained within timeline (<1 day) with fairly accurate results
+1. Able to be retrained within timeline (<1 day) with fairly accurate results
      - Already pretrained on imagenet
      - Performs well across various machine learning classification tasks

-- Reasonable model architecture
+2. Reasonable model architecture
      - Model comes with different depth and weights
-    - Generally found that the larger model (ResNet152) was able to deliver better accuracy given same parameters
+    - Generally found that the larger model (ResNet101) was able to deliver better accuracy given same parameters
      - Model has reasonable depth and size to be able to get baseline classification
      - Model makes use of skip connections to allow gradients to flow directly accross network

 ---
 ## 5. Training and Validation results

+### 5.1 Training and Validation Curves
 During the training and validation phases the model training loss, validation loss and validation accuracy were logged using tensorboard.

 These outputs were logged using tensorboard.
 Tensorboard can be run through: